 The wild man who supposedly captured five members of Braxton Bragg’s Confederate army in Tennessee was reported to be one Bill Patton, who refused the join the Confederate army and took to the hills to flee the home guard.
 The Wild Man of Shattesack Mountain, Vermont, was found to be Thomas Ourman, a Prussian immigrant who had been living off of wild berries, apples, and woodchucks for five months.
 In northeastern Ohio, a wild man who was captured after drifting into town one day looking ragged, tan, and hairy was one John Kinney, “once an intelligent and highly educated man.”
 He had been living in the woods “for several weeks” and was now, according to the Hopkinsville Kentuckian, “violently insane.”
-Tarzan was orphaned as a youth in Africa after his British parents died and raised by apes, but these men had chosen, as adults, to leave society behind and return to the wild.
-The difference is significant.
+These men had chosen, as adults, to leave society behind and return to the wild.
 It would shape their public image.

 By describing men who lived in the woods as hideous monsters, the popularizers of the wild men were reaffirming their commitment to civilization and the expectations of middle-class white masculinity.
 I think people were intrigued by wild men because, deep down, they had a wild streak in them.
 But the dictates of an increasingly complex civilization forced them to suppress that streak.
 According to the emerging cultural norm, middle-class men were supposed to embrace the “strenuous life” of politics, tedious and unenjoyable work, and civic engagement, while maintaining masculine virility through outdoor recreation, boxing, sports, and the like.
 They could also choose the “simple life,” as championed by Charles Wagner, but even that route involved farming a piece of land, not living off the woods.
 There was no place for wild men in this national culture.